GalleryPal

 Competitive Analysis

-• Describes rooms and major works of art.
+• Features text and audio descriptions of major works of art

-• Offers a list of “must see” art.
+• Features a list of “must see” art

 Smartify